 Transformational leadership can improve the morale of employees and inspire them.
 Moreover, they help create a workplace culture in which employees work not only for their self-interests but also for the broader collective goals.
 I was hoping you could find out the 4 I’s of transformational leadership and the key characteristics in this article.

 What Is Transformational Leadership

 Transformational leadership helps leaders create positive change in the workplace.
-This leadership style contrasts the more common transactional leadership style, which is based upon a reward and punishment system to ensure that employees remain compliant and motivated.
+This leadership style contrasts with the more common transactional leadership style, which is based upon a reward and punishment system to ensure that employees remain compliant and motivated.
 Instead, transformational leadership relies on an individual’s personality traits and ability to inspire and influence others.

 Transformational leadership motivates employees through inspiration.
-It is one of the most coveted leadership styles because it provides a high payout to organizations and employees, boosts morale, increases motivation, job performance, and satisfaction.
+It is one of the most coveted leadership styles because it provides a high payout to organizations and employees, boosts morale, and increases motivation, job performance, and satisfaction.

 The 4 I’s

 There are four key elements of transformational leadership, often called the ‘4 I’s’.

 Effectively communicate with all team members to inspire and motivate them.
 Such a leader can clearly explain the vision for the organization and share this with their employees, using simple language which is accessible to everyone.
 More importantly, leaders can increase team collaboration, cohesion, optimism, and passion for successfully achieving the organization’s common goals through inspirational motivation.